Zhao-Lab-UW-DHO/AdaptFM/Documentation/Customizations/Adding-new-models.md

 ### Defining a new model

-There are two parts to defining training: Creating a new model specification class and writing a wrapper.
+There are two parts to defining training: Creating a new model specification class and writing an API.

 1. Creating a new model specification class